Abstract

 Deletion of Sox9 leads to retinal degeneration in adult mice

 Since the main observable consequence of Sox9 deletion in the adult mouse retina is the absence of the ONL layer, which harbors both rod and cone photoreceptors, we further examined the status of these cell types by immunofluorescence.
 Cone photoreceptor cells were assessed by retinal whole-mount staining with two different opsins: OPN1SW (short-wavelength-sensitive opsin, referred to as S opsin) and OPN1LW (medium- and long-wavelength-sensitive opsin, referred to as M opsin).
 In control retinas, we observed uniform staining on the ventral surface and on the entire surface for S opsin and M opsin, respectively.
 In contrast, in Sox9-deficient retinas we could only identify small isolated immunofluorescent patches (Fig. 2A. upper).
-Double immunofluorescence on slides confirmed that mutant retinas lacked expression for both cone photoreceptors (Fig. 2A, bottom).
-We also performed immunofluorescence for RHO, a marker for rod photoreceptor cells, on retinal whole-mounts and slides.
-We found a similar pattern of expression to that described for M-opsin in both the control and mutant retinas.
+Double immunofluorescence on retinal sections confirmed that mutant retinas lacked expression for both cone photoreceptors (Fig. 2A, bottom).
+We also performed immunofluorescence for RHO, a marker for rod photoreceptor cells, on retinal whole-mounts and sections.
+We found a pattern of expression similar to that described for M-opsin in both the control and mutant retinas.
 These results evidence that Sox9 is required for the maintenance of the two photoreceptor cell types present in the adult mouse retina (Fig. 2B).

 Photoreceptors undergo apoptosis in the absence of Sox9